samuelim01/tp/docs/UserGuide.md

 - `guest add n/John Doe p/98765432 e/john@doe.com a/Street 456 r/unknown d/vegetarian tn/13 t/friend`

 Expected behaviour upon success:
-- Adds the guest
+- Adds the guest.
 - Displays a message showing the added guest.

 Expected behaviour upon failure:
-- No name specified: Displays error message “Please specify the guest’s name using the format `n/NAME`”
+- No name specified: Displays error message “Please specify the guest’s name using the format `n/NAME`”.
 - Phone number format invalid: Displays error message “Please specify the guest’s phone number with only numbers with no spaces or special characters”.
 - `r/` tag uses an invalid value: Displays error message “RSVP status can only be `yes`, `no` or `unknown`”.